Gabriella439/post-rfc/sotu.md

 * with llvm downgrade to 3.4, ghc and ghci work, but problems compiling yesod, scotty.
 * compiler crashes, segfaults, etc.

-**Arch (Banana Pi)**
-* similar to Raspberry Pi 2, ghc is 7.8.2, works with llvm downgrade
-* have had success compiling a yesod project on this platform.

 <br>